vict0rsch/deep_learning/keras/README.md

 * **[mnist dataset in Keras](http://keras.io/datasets/#mnist-database-of-handwritten-digits)**
 * **[Loss history callback](http://keras.io/callbacks/#example-recording-loss-history)**

 If you are not yet familiar with what mnist is, please spend a couple minutes [there](http://yann.lecun.com/exdb/mnist/).
 It is basically a set of hadwritten digit images of size 28*28 (= 784) in greyscale (0-255).
 There are 60,000 training examples and 10,000 testing examples.
+The training examples could be also split into 50,000 training examples and 10,000 validation examples.

 By the way, Keras's documentation is better and better (and it's already good) and the community answers fast to questions or implementation problems.